Tickets

 Behind the medieval appearance of the castle, the latest technology was in operation - hot air central heating, electric bell system, automatic flushing system in the toilets, running water on every floor, lift system to transport meals from the kitchen to the king, and telephones in the third and fourth floors.

-More details
+More insights

-What to see at the Neuschwanstein Castle?
+What to see inside King Ludwig’s Neuschwanstein Castle?

 The construction of Neuschwanstein Castle began in 1869 and lasted for over 17 years, finally being completed in 1886, the year of King Ludwig II's death.
 The castle's interior is just as impressive as its exterior, with luxurious furnishings and decorations.
-The castle is also nestled in a stunning natural setting, surrounded by the majestic Bavarian Alps and picturesque lakes.

 Throne Hall at Neuschwanstein Castle